Chrome vs Chromium: Core Differences

 Chrome is, without a doubt, dominating the global browser market.
 It is the undisputed leader and shows no signs of stepping down from that position.
-Chromium, on the other hand, is a free, open-source software project created by Google.
+On the other hand, Chromium is a free, open-source software project created by Google.
 Its source code provides the basis for multiple browsers.

-Given the similarity of the names, a question often comes up regarding the difference between Chrome and Chromium.
+Given the similarity of the names, a question often arises regarding the difference between Chrome and Chromium.
 This article intends to clarify that question.

-Go to the Chrome website.
-Follow the instructions there and Chrome will be installed within minutes, based on whether you are on Windows or macOS.
+To download, Chrome – go to the Chrome website.
+Follow the instructions there, and Chrome will be installed within minutes, based on whether you are on Windows or macOS.